Cookies & personal data

 HR Gamification(HR Gamification)

-Applying game mechanics (points, levels, badges, rankings, challenges) in work processes to increase engagement and motivation.
+Applying game mechanics (points, levels, badges, leaderboards, challenges) to work processes to boost engagement and motivation.
 Effective gamification is built on intrinsic motivation—without toxic competition or coercion.

 E